› Diocesan Safe Environment Policy

 3. Obtain an FBI Criminal History Report (Fingerprinting)

-- A volunteer may be excused from the FBI Criminal History Report requirement if he or she has been a Pennsylvania resident continuously for the previous 10 years, has not been convicted of a “Disqualifying Offense” as listed on pages 8 and 9 of the Safe Environment Policy (available in PDF here) and signs a Volunteer Disclosure Statement Application to this effect.
+- If you have been a Pannsylvania resident continuously for the previous 10 years, you may be excused from the FBI Criminal History Report requirement.
+This is the case if you have not been convicted of a “Disqualifying Offense” as listed on pages 8 and 9 of the Safe Environment Policy (available in PDF here) and you sign a Volunteer Disclosure Statement Application to this effect.
 The Application is available in PDF here.
 Volunteers who are current residents of Pennsylvania (but have not been residents for the entire 10 years prior) need only obtain an FBI Criminal History Report once at any time since establishing residency in Pennsylvania and, thereafter, must complete a Volunteer Disclosure Statement Application Form.

 - All Church Personnel are to complete the Virtus® training program, "Protecting God’s Children," at either a diocesan-sponsored class or through the Virtus® online training course within 90 days of commencement of service.
 PGC educates adults about how to protect children from child sexual abuse.